Multiple sequence alignment: Alignment visualization and quality control

 However, as the number of sequences increases and especially in genome-wide studies that involve many MSAs it is impossible to manually curate all alignments.
 Furthermore, manual curation is subjective.
 And finally, even the best expert cannot confidently align the more ambiguous cases of highly diverged sequences.
 In such cases it is common practice to use automatic procedures to exclude unreliably aligned regions from the MSA.
 For the purpose of phylogeny reconstruction (see below) the Gblocks program is widely used to remove alignment blocks suspect of low quality, according to various cutoffs on the number of gapped sequences in alignment columns.
 However, these criteria may excessively filter out regions with insertion/deletion events that may still be aligned reliably, and these regions might be desirable for other purposes such as detection of positive selection.
 A few alignment algorithms output site-specific scores that allow the selection of high-confidence regions.
 Such a service was first offered by the SOAP program, which tests the robustness of each column to perturbation in the parameters of the popular alignment program CLUSTALW.
 The T-Coffee program uses a library of alignments in the construction of the final MSA, and its output MSA is colored according to confidence scores that reflect the agreement between different alignments in the library regarding each aligned residue.
-Its extension, TCS : (Transitive Consistency Score), uses T-Coffee libraries of pairwise alignments to evaluate any third party MSA.
+Its extension, Transitive Consistency Score (TCS), uses T-Coffee libraries of pairwise alignments to evaluate any third party MSA.
 Pairwise projections can be produced using fast or slow methods, thus allowing a trade-off between speed and accuracy.
 Another alignment program that can output an MSA with confidence scores is FSA, which uses a statistical model that allows calculation of the uncertainty in the alignment.
 The HoT (Heads-Or-Tails) score can be used as a measure of site-specific alignment uncertainty due to the existence of multiple co-optimal solutions.
 The GUIDANCE program calculates a similar site-specific confidence measure based on the robustness of the alignment to uncertainty in the guide tree that is used in progressive alignment programs.
 An alternative, more statistically justified approach to assess alignment uncertainty is the use of probabilistic evolutionary models for joint estimation of phylogeny and alignment.
 A Bayesian approach allows calculation of posterior probabilities of estimated phylogeny and alignment, which is a measure of the confidence in these estimates.
 In this case, a posterior probability can be calculated for each site in the alignment.
 Such an approach was implemented in the program BAli-Phy.